 Her work has appeared in X-R-A-Y Literary Magazine, CRAFT, Unbroken Journal, Ellipsis Zine, CHEAP POP, and other venues.
 Her publications have been nominated for the Pushcart Prize and Best Small Fictions, and anthologized in Best Microfiction.

 Sarah has worked as a Spanish professor, a university lecturer in humanities and social sciences, a Spanish-English translator, and a Spanish-language reader for an international literary agency; she is currently employed as a university administrator.
 She knits and adventures.
 Sarah took the photos and video welcoming you to this website in the Atacama Desert in Chile.

-Sarah is the Fiction Editor of the weird and beautiful online literary journal Longleaf Review.
+Sarah is the former Fiction Editor of the weird and beautiful online literary journal Longleaf Review.